rusalka013/Amazon_Rec_Systems/README.md

 ## Test User

 customer_id = 52228204.
 Previous review history reveals interests in mountain biking and camping.
-This customer has purchased a scooter and a skateboard as well as Women's and Men's shirts.
+This customer has purchased a kid's scooter and a skateboard as well as Women's and Men's shirts.

 ## Item-to-item Retrieval Model Results:
 ![alt text](https://github.com/rusalka013/Amazon_Rec_Systems/blob/main/Visuals/top-k%20accuracy.png)